kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Conjuration</summary>
     Magic that gathers tendrils of arcane power and forces a form upon it, creating matter, creatures and even bridges to other realms.
 Conjurations bring manifestations of objects or creatures to you (the summoning subschool), actually transport creatures from another plane of existence to your plane (calling), transport creatures or objects over great distances (apportation), or create objects or effects on the spot (creation).
-You have Expertise on checks to recall lore about phenomena associated with Conjuration magic.
+You have <b>Expertise</b> on checks to recall lore about phenomena associated with Conjuration magic.
     <details>
       <summary>Apportation</summary>
       The branch of magic that deals with the transport of things and creatures, calling them from somewhere else or teleporting them away or from one place to another.
 This movement is instantaneous travel through the Astral Plane, meaning that anything that blocks astral travel also blocks teleportation.
 Apportation is also involved in the opening of dimensional gateways.
-This skill grants Expertise on checks like identifying where a portal might lead, or to deduce the origin of a transported object.
+This skill grants <b>Expertise</b> on checks like identifying where a portal might lead, or to deduce the origin of a transported object.
       <details>
         <summary>Calling (→ Dweomercraft)</summary>
         Refers to the practice of calling a supernatural entity into your workspace, usually under controlled conditions, for the purposes of bargaining with it for power, information or practical aid.
 Anyone who knows the right ritual (or something approximately right…) can get the target entity (or something similar) to pay them a visit.
 Doing so safely on the other hand usually requires extensive preparation and knowledge.
 This skill provides the knowledge to assess such rituals and make sure that they are complete, as well as knowing the right protective measures that would need to be in place before attempting a calling.
         <details>
           <summary>Bargain a Deal</summary>
-          You know how to leverage in making a deal with a creature from another plane and gain  Expertise on all such checks.
+          You know how to leverage in making a deal with a creature from another plane and gain  <b>Expertise</b> on all such checks.
         </details>
       </details>
       <details>
-        <summary>Planar Travel (trait)</summary>
+        <summary>Planar Travel (<b>trait</b>)</summary>
         Knowledge of how to safely transition yourself and others from one existence to another, granting a higher degree of assurance to end up in the right place when crossing into the ethereal or across the astral planes.
         <details>
           <summary>Astral Travel</summary>
-          You know a lot about traversing the Astral Plane and have Expertise on all movement checks made there, as well as on check on knowledge on how to protect yourself in this place.
+          You know a lot about traversing the Astral Plane and have <b>Expertise</b> on all movement checks made there, as well as on check on knowledge on how to protect yourself in this place.
         </details>
       </details>
     </details>
     <details>
-      <summary>Creation (trait)</summary>
+      <summary>Creation (<b>trait</b>)</summary>
       The magic of creating objects from thin air.
 Temporary objects can be created from ectoplasm and given enough form to be useful, or an item can be pulled together from its component atoms and made literally from nothing.
 An item created this way is normally indistinguishable from an object created using mundane means.
 This skill allows you to deduce an item's origins.
       <details>
-        <summary>Magic Crafter (→ Any craft, trait)</summary>
+        <summary>Magic Crafter (→ Any craft, <b>trait</b>)</summary>
         Select a craft.
 You are both a skilled crafter as well as a skilled arcanist.
 Objects created by you are impossible to distinguish from a “normal” object to an investigator without the Creation skill, and even with it, they have disadvantage to detect any magic influences.
       </details>
     </details>
     <details>
-      <summary>Familiarus (trait)</summary>
+      <summary>Familiarus (<b>trait</b>)</summary>
       Magic used to bind the life force of two creatures together as a master and familiar.
-You know the Call Familiar ritual, and if you start the game with this trait, you have one bound to you already.
+You know the Call Familiar ritual, and if you start the game with this <b>trait</b>, you have one bound to you already.
     </details>
     <details>
       <summary>Summoning</summary>